Answer: Yes, there are currently 15 online master’s in technical communication programs in the United States.

 Below is a sample curriculum for an online master’s in technical communication program.
 Programs vary in the titling, content, and sequencing of their classes, and therefore the curriculum provided below should only serve as an example.

 |Curriculum Component||Course Titles and Graduation Requirement Descriptions|

-For a comprehensive list of campus-based, online, and hybrid master’s in technical communication programs, as well as details on the courses in these programs and the careers they prepare graduates for, please refer to our Master’s in Technical Communication Programs page.
+For a comprehensive list of campus-based, online, and hybrid master’s in technical communication programs, as well as details on the curriculum structure of and courses in these programs, please refer to our Master’s in Technical Communication Programs page.